Vice President Harris looks for a fresh start on migration issues in Honduras

 "There's a lot of expectation in terms of what the relationship will lead to and where it is right now — but we have to maintain realism, too," Farnsworth said.
 "The issues are really difficult.
 They're going to take a sustained effort and a longer timeframe to really address," he said.

 Honduras is one of the very few countries in the world to have formal ties with Taipei.
-The Vice President of Taiwan William Lai will also be at the inauguration but senior U.S. officials told reporters there were no plans for Harris to meet him.
+The Vice President of Taiwan William Lai was at the inauguration sitting a few seats away from Harris, and Harris said she spoke with him briefly.

-"We do appreciate the constructive role that Taiwan has played in advancing development in Honduras, as well as the rest of the region, and very much hope that they will continue to play that constructive role," an official told reporters.
+"The brief conversation that we had was really about a common interest in this part of the region — and apparently Taiwan's interest in our root-causes strategy," Harris told reporters afterward.

 During her campaign, Castro suggested she could shift diplomatic ties to China — a step that some other nations in the region have taken, and something the Biden administration wants to avoid.